 Counseling Services uses a short-term model for counseling.
 Counselors provide group counseling, individual counseling, and referrals to community providers.

 What if I have an drug or alcohol problem?

 Personal problems related to substance use are frequently addressed in counseling.
+Counseling Services does not provide substance abuse treatment, but we will assist in referring to a community provider.
 For more information, please see the Alcohol and Drug Policy.

 What do I do if there is a mental health emergency?

 Counseling Services provides crisis intervention for students who are experiencing a mental health crisis.
 During normal working hours, students may call 618-650-2842 to request a same day appointment to discuss urgent situations.
 Our staff is available for emergencies and consultations from 8:00 to 4:30 M-F during the regular school year.
 For assistance after normal working hours, call SIUE Campus Police at 911.
 Please read our emergency information for more details.

 What if I have to cancel or reschedule an appointment?